// Six Years On The Platform · Production Experience

 Fieldfisher · International Law Firm

-Authored the upgrade regression protocol that covered multiple major ServiceNow releases — still in active use after departure.
+►Authored the upgrade regression protocol covering multiple major ServiceNow releases.
+Still in active use after departure, which is the only measure that matters.